JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 When delegating to another property, the Kotlin compiler generates immediate access to the referenced property.
 This means that the compiler doesn't generate the field `prop$delegate`.
 This optimization helps save memory.

-For example, in the following code:
+Take the following code, for example:

 ```kotlin
 class C<Type> {